Multan International Airport

-Multan International Airport (IATA: MUX, ICAO: OPMT) is an international airport located 4 km west of Multan, Pakistan.
+Multan International Airport (IATA: MUX, ICAO: OPMT) is an international airport located 4 km west of the city of Multan, Pakistan.
 The airport is South Punjab's largest and busiest airport.
 Multan International Airport offers flights throughout Pakistan, as well as direct flights to Bahrain, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.

-In March 2015, a new terminal building was formally inaugurated by the Prime Minister Emeritus of Pakistan Mian Muhammad Nawaz Sharif.
+In March 2015, a new terminal building was formally inaugurated by the Prime Minister of Pakistan Muhammad Nawaz Sharif.
 Following the opening of the new terminal, passenger traffic soared from 384,571 in 2014–2015, to 904,865 in 2015–2016.

 History

 Early beginning

 Multan International Airport traces its origins to the British Empire, when the Royal Air Force used the open space to fly in and out of the region during 1919.
 The area was used for aircraft that were able to land on gravel and grass surfaces.
 In 1934, Imperial Airways started to use the airfield for civil aircraft flights since Multan was considered a strategic position in the Punjab province of India.
 It was not until 1938 that Imperial Airways started to operate regular flights out of Multan.
-The flight would originate in Lahore, then fly into Multan, where it would continue its journey to Jacobabad and then Karachi.
+The flight would originate in Lahore, then fly into Multan, before continuing its journey to Jacobabad and then Karachi.

 Following the independence of Pakistan from the British, Pak Air, a new airline to the dominion, started operations from Multan Airport.
-Multan Flying Club was also set up at the Airport within the same year.
-It was not until the birth of the national flag carrier, Pakistan International Airlines in 1957, that PIA started operations from Multan Airport using Douglas DC-3 aircraft.
-In 1963, due to growth of the number of flights and larger aircraft requirements, the runway, taxi-ways and aprons where carpeted using bitumen.
+Multan Flying Club was also set up at the airport within the same year.
+It was not until the birth of the national flag carrier, Pakistan International Airlines, in 1957, that PIA started operations from Multan Airport using Douglas DC-3 aircraft.
+In 1963, due to growth of the number of flights and larger aircraft requirements, the runway, taxiways and aprons where carpeted using bitumen.
 A new control tower was constructed to meet the technological changes at that time.
 In 1971, as PIA had acquired Boeing aircraft, the runway was extended to 9000 by 100 ft to handle heavier aircraft and more passengers.
 The terminal building was extended in 1977, which also allowed the airport to handle Boeing 720 aircraft.
 In 1980–1988, the airport runway was strengthened and re-carpeted for the arrival of the Airbus A300.
-It was not until 1999 that PIA and the private airline Aero Asia operated international flights from the airport.
+It was not until 1999 that Pakistan International Airlines and the private airline Aero Asia operated international flights from the airport.
 Flights began to destinations in the Middle East such as Dubai and Kuwait.